cressie176/Julez/README.md

         }
     }

-You can also run different scenarios in parallel using the MultiConcurrentTestRunner...
+You can also run different scenarios in parallel using the MultiConcurrentScenarioRunner...

 	@Test
 	public void testParallelScenarios() {

-	    ConcurrentTestRunner runner1 = new ConcurrentTestRunner(new HelloWorldScenario(), MAX_THROUGHPUT, DURATION);
+	    ConcurrentScenarioRunner runner1 = new ConcurrentScenarioRunner(new HelloWorldScenario(), MAX_THROUGHPUT, DURATION);
-	    ConcurrentTestRunner runner2 = new ConcurrentTestRunner(new GoodbyeWorldScenario(), MAX_THROUGHPUT, DURATION);
+	    ConcurrentScenarioRunner runner2 = new ConcurrentScenarioRunner(new GoodbyeWorldScenario(), MAX_THROUGHPUT, DURATION);

-	    MultiConcurrentTestRunner multiTestRunner = new MultiConcurrentTestRunner(runner1, runner2);
+	    MultiConcurrentScenarioRunner multiTestRunner = new MultiConcurrentScenarioRunner(runner1, runner2);
 	    multiTestRunner.run();

 	    int throughput1 = runner1.actualThroughput();